BIG-SA/BASH-Intro-2018/notes/2_filters.md

 (Did you remember to use tab auto-complete in the above commands?)

-*For those using phoenix as an HPC, the queueing system will usually generate a file from each job/script which ends in *out.
+*For those using phoenix as an HPC, the queuing system will usually generate a file from each job/script which ends in *out.
 This is all of the standard output from your job captured into a file for you to inspect later.*

 ## Redirecting `stdout` to Another Tool

 The idea of sending text to a file, like we have just done makes intuitive sense for most of us.
-There is another incredibly useful functionality in `bash` which is commely referred to as the *pipe*.
+There is another incredibly useful functionality in `bash` which is commonly referred to as the *pipe*.
 The reasons for this are two-fold.
 Firstly, we use the `|` symbol which looks like a drain-pipe, and conceptually this is exactly what we are doing and why we have tried to make you familiar with the term `stdout`.

-Apart from `less`, all of the tools we have used have sent their output to `stdout` which has either appeared in the termainl window, or in the files we created.
+Apart from `less`, all of the above tools have sent their output to `stdout` which has either appeared in the terminal window, or in the files we created.
 Most commands are **also able to accept input** from `stdout` instead of referring to a file on the disk, and by using the `|` symbol it is literally like attaching a pipe to `stdout` from one command and redirecting the stream of data to the standard input (i.e. `stdin`) of another command.

 Let's try this with a couple of familiar processes first.
 **How many lines do you see from this process we tried earlier?**

 ```
-echo -e "Hello\tworld"
+echo -e "Hello\tWorld"
 ```

 So if we take this output and pipe it into `wc`, we should know what to expect.

 ```
-echo -e "Hello\tworld" | wc -l
+echo -e "Hello\tWorld" | wc -l
 ```

 So here, we'e taken the output from `echo` and piped it to the input of `wc`.
 Let's confirm what we're seeing by changing that `<tab>` separator to a line break.

 ```
-echo -e "Hello\nworld" | wc -l
+echo -e "Hello\nWorld" | wc -l
 ```

 *There is literally no limit to how many commands we can chain together like this.*